leesei/old.leesei.github.io/source/_posts/heroku.md

 - create a new heroku app

   `heroku apps:create <NAME>`
-  this should have added remote repo `heroku`
+  if current directory is a git repo, this should have added remote `heroku`
   `git remote -v`

 - with existing git repo